rmp135/sql-ts/README.md

 ### enumKeyCasing

 Determines the casing for enum keys.
-Keys are wrapped in quotes to allow for any value, use ["index notation"] to references keys will none alphanumeric values.
+Keys are wrapped in quotes to allow for any value, use ["index notation"] to reference keys with none alphanumeric values.

 ```json
 {